erikgrinn/erikgrinn/README.md

 - B.S. in CS from Oregon State University
 - IT certifications with Cisco (CCNA) and CompTIA (A+, Net+, Sec+)
-- Passionate about Data Structures and Algorithms, Web Development, and Computer Networking
+- Passionate about Web Development and Computer Networking

 <!---
 erikgrinn/erikgrinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.